Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 - Refusing food

 When introducing a new puppy to an older dog, it is always best to introduce on neutral grounds.
 This is a key element that helps prevent the onset of surprise (and shock!) that comes with just planting a new puppy inside the home without no warning.
 Introducing on neutral grounds requires that you enlist the aid of a helper.

 Neutral grounds means just that, a place where the dogs have no strong emotional attachments and not much history.
 Normally, dogs should meet on a walk or at a park, but with young puppies this option isn't feasible due to the risks of infectious diseases in young puppies who haven't finished their series of shots.
 Suitable meeting grounds for young puppies may include the breeder's home, the shelter where the puppy is kept, or a friend's home (with no history of owning sick puppies in the past year) with a large fenced yard.

 Ideally, you should exercise your older dog prior to the introduction so that he is in a more relaxed state.
-If your dog is already stressed from noises or other things in his environment, he may be more likely to react in negative way.
+If your dog is already stressed from noises or other things in his environment, he may be more likely to react negatively.